Create Tags for Any Occasion by Changing the Designs!

 For more ideas, Google “holiday clipart” (for example) for more designs to work with, or look in coloring books for other ideas.
 Keep the designs very simple and play up the fabric and embellishments.

-Cut shapes from fabric, sew them down and embellish.
+Cut shapes from fabric, sew them down, and embellish them however you want.
 Punch a hole and add a tie and the tags are ready to go.

 The instructions, by Jemima Flendt from Tied with a Ribbon, are written for centimeters instead of inches.
 Simply cut rectangles from the card stock that are 4″ x 3″ and remove the corners from one end to achieve the correct tag shape.

-Download the template of fabric shapes to your computer (right click, save as) and print it from there (you may get a strange size if you try to print from the Internet).
+Download the template of fabric shapes to your computer (it’s a photo so right-click, save as) and print it from there (you may get a strange size if you try to print from the Internet).
 Set it up so it prints at 100%, which may mean deselecting the option to fill the page.

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!